FluffyKebab/PlusStack/README.md

 ```
 10 30 +
 ```
 When running this code the interpreter will first add 10 and 30 to the list of arguments.
 Secondly, it will execute the plus function with 10 and 30 as arguments.
-The result will be the integer array [ 40 ].
+The result will be the array [ 40 ].
 Finally, the result will then be pushed to the memory stack.

 ## Popping the stack
 There are two tokens that pop the stack: "A" and ".".
-The first poping token, "A", popes all elements in the stack, and "." popes one.
-If the element at the top of the stack is a function, the function will be executed, and if the element is an argument the poped item will be added to the list of arguments.
+The first pooping token, "A", popes all elements in the stack, and "." popes one.
+The single popper can be both a argument and a function.
+If the element at the top of the stack is a function, the function will be executed, and if the element is an argument the popped item will be added to the list of arguments.
 The A token will always be read as an argument and will therefore be added to the list of arguments.

 Here is an example
 ```